AnyChart/docs.anychart.com/Stock_Charts/Technical_Indicators/Awesome_Oscillator.md

 ## Indicator parameters

 There are four parameters an Awesome Oscillator indicator has, one of them is necessary - the mapping.
-The second parameter and third parameters set perod, fourth - {api:anychart.enums.MovingAverageType}Moving Average Type{api}.
+The second parameter and third parameters set period, fourth - {api:anychart.enums.MovingAverageType}Moving Average Type{api}.
 The last parameter sets the series type.
 The following code sample demonstrates an Awesome Oscillator indicator with parameters set as default:

 ```
 var ao = plot.ao(mapping, 5, 34, "sma", "stick");